Bearsampp/.teams/README.md

 ### Organization Introduction:   https://youtu.be/bBpUcy5TVhU
-### How to do development with Bearsampp: https://youtu.be/1Z68hGNh1Ms
+### How to be a "Bearsampp" developer: https://youtu.be/1Z68hGNh1Ms

 <br>